Stochastic Nash evolution: Statement of results

-\begin{remark}[Regularity of $u^\sharp e$ and martingale problems] The pullback metric $u^\sharp e$ is only $C^{0,\alpha}$.
-This means that the construction of intrinsic Brownian motion on $(M,u^\sharp e)$ as the unique solution to a martingale problem lies outside the realm of Theorem~\ref{t:intrinsicBMlowreg}.
-Similarly, we cannot define the martingale problem for $\triangle_\Sigma$ and paths on $\Sigma$ either. \end{remark} \begin{remark}[Varadhan's lemma in the $C^{1,\alpha}$ regime] Norris has established Varadhan's lemma for Lipschitz Riemannian manifolds~\cite{Norris}, providing an important step for the converse in Theorem~\ref{t:renorm}.
+\begin{remark}[Varadhan's lemma in the $C^{1,\alpha}$ regime] Norris has established Varadhan's lemma for Lipschitz Riemannian manifolds~\cite{Norris}, providing an important step for the converse in Theorem~\ref{t:renorm}.
 However, we establish equality of metrics, not just equality of geodesic distances.
 The assumption that $g \in C^2$ is necessary to bootstrap from Norris' theorem to the assertion $g=u^\sharp e$; see Lemma~\ref{l:distanceiso}.
 Again the issue is that a priori $u^\sharp e$ is only $C^{0,\alpha}$. \end{remark} \begin{remark}[Semimartingales and the renormalization of mean curvature] Theorem~\ref{t:curvature} and Tanaka's formula suggest a renormalization of mean curvature for $C^{1,\alpha}$ embeddings, provided one can establish \begin{conjecture} The processes $Y_t$ and $Z_t$ are $\R^q$-valued semimartingales for $\alpha > \tfrac{1}{2}$. \end{conjecture} This conjecture provides a rigorous framework within which we may replace the idea of `constraint force determined by mean curvature' with `random kicks in the right direction to maintain a constraint' for $C^{1,\alpha}$ embeddings.
 Indeed, if $Y_t$ and $Z_t$ are semimartingales, we may write the (conjectural) Doob-Meyer decomposition of $Y_t$ and $Z_t$ as

 When $u$ is smooth we have $dK_t =\tfrac{1}{2}H(Y_t)\, dt$ and $dM_t =\tfrac{1}{2}H(Z_t)\, dt$.
 Thus, should such a decomposition hold, the processes $K_t$ and $M_t$ renormalize the mean curvature as a geometric analog for $C^{1,\alpha}$ isometric embeddings of the local time.